YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 +++++++++++++++++
 ydb_crypt_fips
 +++++++++++++++++
 **ydb_crypt_fips (gtmcrypt_FIPS)** specifies whether the plugin reference implementation should attempt to use either OpenSSL or Libgcrypt to provide database encryption that complies with FIPS 140-2.
-When the environment variable $ydb_crypt_fips is set to 1 (or evaluates to a non-zero integer or any case-independent string or leading substring of "TRUE" or "YES"), the plugin reference implementation attempts to use libgcrypt (from GnuPG) and libcrypto (OpenSSL) in "FIPS mode."
+When the environment variable $ydb_crypt_fips is set to 1 (or evaluates to a non-zero integer or any case-insensitive string or leading substring of "TRUE" or "YES"), the plugin reference implementation attempts to use libgcrypt (from GnuPG) and libcrypto (OpenSSL) in "FIPS mode."
 Note that to comply with FIPS 140-2 you should be knowledgeable with that standard and take many steps beyond setting this environment variable.
 By default YottaDB does not enforce "FIPS mode.

 +++++++++++++++++++
 ydb_crypt_plugin